Who we work with

 We work with young people

 We have recently started to focus our work on young people from rural communities.
-Whilst working with families in remote areas of India and Nepal, we have met many young people who have dropped out of school.
+Whilst working with families in remote areas of India, we have met many young people who have dropped out of school.
 They drop out because their families are trapped in a cycle of poverty and cannot pay for the uniform or transport they need to attend.

 Often, once they have dropped out of school boys are expected to work in the fields and girls do chores around the home to support their families with no opportunities to learn new skills to improve their future.